daniel-cespedesm/gl-devops_challenge/README.md

       terraform apply gorilla_logic_challenge_plan

     The above commands will execute file gl-devops_challenge/terransible/main.tf which will deploy the required aws infrastructure to get 2 aws_ec2 instances, a free t2.micro to host the Jenkins master server, and a paid t2.small to act as a Jenkins slave which will build, dockerize and deploy the Hygieia application and all of its components found in https://github.com/daniel-cespedesm/Hygieia using the Jenkinsfile_main file found in the forked repository.

+## Jenkins Orchestration
+- Once the deployment is done you will find an aws_hosts file with the respective public ips for the jenkins and hygieia hosts, jenkins wil be accessible in port 8081 and will use username and password gorilla:GorillaLogic to authenticate.

+## Hygieia
+- Hygieia will be deployed dockerized and be ready by jenkins, currently only the application deploy will work as functions customizations aren't implemented in Jenkins as pipelines.